Gas Leak Probable Cause of Lake Lanier Home Explosion that Injured 3

 The skilled personal injury lawyers in Atlanta at The Law Offices of Wayne Grant, P.C., have years of experience handling various types of personal injury cases in Georgia.
 We have the knowledge and resources to help you recover just compensation for the losses resulting from your accident.
-To tell us how we can help you, please call us at 866-249-5513 or 404-995-3955 for a consultation.
+To tell us how we can help you, please call us at 404-995-3955 for a consultation.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,